nmdarksky/nmdarksky.github.io/legislation/nspa_revisions.md

 demonstrates that compliant lighting at recreational facilities is feasible at comparable cost.

-**Why are we removing the exemption for highway advertising?**
+**Why are we removing the exemption for traditional highway billboard advertising?**

 Highway advertising signs can contribute significantly to light pollution especially in some of the more rural areas in the state.
 Many advertising signs are lit from below, which can lead to increased light pollution.
 Fortunately, these signs can be equally well lit from above with shielded lighting, so it is possible to both have highway advertising and protect our skies at the same time!
+We maintain an exemption for electronic digital billboards which currently probably cannot meet the shielding requirement; the operation of these is regulated at some level by existing state code.

 ***************